Your browser doesn't support javascript.

 RESUMEN

-Mast cell activation syndrome (MCAS) is a term applied to several clinical entities which have gained increased attention from patients and medical providers.
-While several descriptive publications about MCAS exist, there are many gaps in knowledge resulting in confusion about this clinical syndrome.
-Whether MCAS is a primary syndrome or exists as a constellation of symptoms in the context of known inflammatory, allergic, or clonal disorders associated with systemic mast cell (MC) activation is not well understood.
-More importantly, the underlying mechanisms and pathways that lead to MC activation in MCAS patients remain to be elucidated.
-The purpose of this manuscript is to summarize the known literature, identify gaps in knowledge, and highlight research needs.
-Several topics are covered: 1) Contextualization of MCAS and MCAS-like endotypes and related diagnostic evaluations; 2) Mechanistic research; 3) Management of typical and refractory symptoms, and 4) MCAS-specific education for patients and healthcare providers.
+Mast cell activation syndrome (MCAS) is a term applied to several clinical entities that have gained increased attention from patients and medical providers.
+Although several descriptive publications about MCAS exist, there are many gaps in knowledge, resulting in confusion about this clinical syndrome.
+Whether MCAS is a primary syndrome or exists as a constellation of symptoms in the context of known inflammatory, allergic, or clonal disorders associated with systemic mast cell activation is not well understood.
+More importantly, the underlying mechanisms and pathways that lead to mast cell activation in MCAS patients remain to be elucidated.
+Here we summarize the known literature, identify gaps in knowledge, and highlight research needs.
+Covered topics include contextualization of MCAS and MCAS-like endotypes and related diagnostic evaluations; mechanistic research; management of typical and refractory symptoms; and MCAS-specific education for patients and health care providers.

 2.